dwjoyce/pythonbook/chapters/Writing files.rst

     Do homework
     Make death star fully armed and operational

-.. note:: If you forget the newlines ``"\n"``, the file will look like this:
+.. note:: If you forget the newlines ``'\n'``, the file will look like this:

     .. code-block:: none
         :pythontest: off

         Do homeworkMake death star fully armed and operational

 After writing, always remember to ``close`` the file, or the data may not be written fully.
-This is why we always have to "Safely Remove" the USB Stick before we physically take it out of the Raspberry Pi computer - data may still be in the process of being written to one or more files.
+This is why we always have to 'Safely Remove' the USB Stick before we physically take it out of the Raspberry Pi computer - data may still be in the process of being written to one or more files.

 Writing lists
 -------------

 To write a list of lines, like that produced by ``readlines``, we use ``writelines``::

-    >>> f = open("todo.txt", 'w')
+    >>> f = open('todo.txt', 'w')
-    >>> f.writelines(["Do homework\n",
+    >>> f.writelines(['Do homework\n',
-                      "Make death star fully armed and operational\n"])
+                      'Make death star fully armed and operational\n'])
     >>> f.close()

 Exercises